-“It’s a job you bring home with you, you literally just can’t switch off from it,” she said.
+“It’s a job you bring home with you, you literally just can’t switch off from it.”

-Melissa has been a support worker for around 9 years, she supports people with learning difficulties who live in their own property.
+Ms Thomas has been a support worker for around nine years, supporting people with learning difficulties who live in their own home.
 She works between 60 and 70 hours a week, balancing her job with her family life.

-Melissa believes that carers are not given the recognition or pay they deserve, which is resulting in many workers leaving, and a very low number of new employees.
+She believes carers are not given the recognition or pay they deserve, which is resulting in many workers leaving, and a very low number of new employees.

-“It’s not worth the money, I think all the time; I could just go and work in McDonalds, I could just go and stack a shelf in Asda.
-When you compare those jobs to what we do, for the same money, its ridiculous.
+She said: “It’s not worth it for the money.
+I think all the time; I could just go and work in McDonalds, I could just go and stack a shelf in Asda.
+When you compare those jobs to what we do, for the same money, it’s ridiculous.

 “There’s no support.
 I think it’s important for the staff to have that support because when the staff are happy the tenants are happy.
-I know people who’d been in this job for 15 years and have left because there’s not enough support or money for the hard job we do,” she said.
+I know people who’d been in this job for 15 years and have left because there’s not enough support or money for the hard job we do.”

 At 11am, 15th Feb, at Gilda Brook Social Club (34 Wellington Road, Eccles, M30 0NP) we are launching a campaign to get all Salford care workers the REAL Living Wage of £9.30/hour regardless of age.
 All are welcome – especially care workers, those they support and friends/family. pic.twitter.com/fJDT7ROblx